Introduction

 Function

-The expert witness is essential in determining medical negligence in the United States judicial system.
-The role of the expert witness testimony in medical malpractice cases is three-fold.
+Expert witnesses are essential in determining medical negligence in the United States judicial system.
+The role of the expert witness testimony in medical malpractice cases is 3-fold.

-1. The expert witness is called on to establish the standard of care applicable to that case.
+- The expert witness is called on to establish the standard of care applicable to that case.

-2. The expert is then asked to provide an opinion regarding any deviation from the standard of care.
+- The expert is then asked to provide an opinion regarding any deviation from the standard of care.

-3. Lastly, if it is determined that there was a deviation from the standard of care, the expert witness may be asked to offer an opinion as to whether or not there was a causal relationship between the deviation in the standard of care and the injury that the plaintiff alleges.[8][9][10]
+- Lastly, if it is determined that there was a deviation from the standard of care, the expert witness may be asked to offer an opinion as to whether or not there was a causal relationship between the deviation in the standard of care and the injury that the plaintiff alleges.[8][9][10]

 Duties and Responsibilities of an Expert Witness

 The involvement of the expert witness in medical malpractice cases can take many different forms.
 Even before filing an action, an attorney may need an expert to evaluate the claim's merits.
 In some states, there is a "pre-suit" period in which a plaintiff's attorney must file a Notice of Intent, continuing the cause of action and the affidavit of an expert who has evaluated the claim's merits.
-The expert witness will have reviewed the medical records and provided a written opinion regarding the standard of care and whether or not there has been a deviation from the standard of care.
+The expert witness reviews the medical records and provides a written opinion regarding the standard of care and whether or not there has been a deviation from the standard of care.
 If the case continues, the expert will most likely be deposed.
 During a deposition, the expert witness provides recorded testimony under oath to the questions of attorneys from both sides.
 The expert may be asked questions concerning their qualifications to render an opinion on the case.
 It is not unusual for the opposing council to scrutinize the other side's expert closely.
 The questions, especially from the opposing council, may include questions about the expert's training, area of specialization, and ability to render an opinion about the case.
 These questions have the potential to become quite adversarial.
 As the case progresses, the strength and credibility of each side's expert may influence the jury's decision.
-The expert witness will be expected to provide testimony, under oath, to the judge or jury and often will need to educate the jury concerning the intricate details of these complicated cases.
+The expert witness is expected to provide testimony, under oath, to the judge or jury and often needs to educate the jury concerning the intricate details of these complicated cases.

-The judge and jury will rely on the experience and expertise of the expert witness to clarify the medical standards.
-Therefore, the testimony should be clear, coherent, and consistent with the standard of care applicable during the incident.[11]
+The judge and jury rely on the experience and expertise of the expert witness to clarify the medical standards.
+Therefore, the testimony should be clear, coherent, and consistent with the standard of care applicable during the incident.[11][12]

 Issues of Concern

-The expert witness's testimony is often a crucial component of a medical malpractice case.
+The expert witness's testimony is often crucial to a medical malpractice case.
 Therefore, the testimony must be objective, accurate, reliable, and an appropriate medical record analysis as it relates to the standard of care.
 One of the most significant concerns among the legal community regarding expert witnesses is that not all experts provide ethical testimony supported by scientific or medical evidence.
 Some attorneys "forum shop" until they locate an expert who will corroborate the attorney's opinion rather than use independent judgment.

 There are some examples of inappropriate testimony provided by expert witnesses and the effect of that testimony on the outcome of the case.
 As a result of these types of cases, when determining whether the testimony of the expert should be admissible in court, judges should consider the following: (1) whether the expert’s opinion has been peer-reviewed, (2) whether the expert can and has been tested, (3) the known or potential error rate of the theory; and (4) the general acceptance of the theory in the relevant scientific community.

 The court determines the admissibility of expert medical testimony.
-Trial courts still frequently cite Daubert v Merrell Dow when ruling on a motion to preclude expert testimony.[12]
-Physicians may be asked to testify about patients they have not taken a medical history or examined personally.
+Trial courts still frequently cite Daubert v Merrell Dow when ruling on a motion to preclude expert testimony.[13]
+Physicians may be asked to testify about patients who have not taken a medical history or were not examined personally.
 Nevertheless, they are expected to make good faith, educated judgments about causation, risk of injury, or future damages.
 They may even need to assess the medical records of a deceased litigant.

 Some professional medical societies have published recommendations or guidelines for expert witnesses to ensure the highest quality and appropriate expert witness testimony.